garyburke888/risk-manager/README.md

         1. There is no limit to how many users can register, login and view the 'Risk Register'.
         2. All 'Risks' are visible the whole team.
         3. 'Risks' can only be edited or deleted by the user who created them, or by admin.
+            -   (to test this, login as 'admin' with password 'adminpassword').

     3. As a returning user, I want help rating Risks.
-        1. Each 'Risk Rating' (Likelihood, Impact & Overall) is colour coded for Low, Medium and High.
+        1. Each 'Risk Rating' (Likelihood, Impact & Overall) is colour coded for Low (Green), Medium (Orange) and High (Red).
         2. The 'Add Risk' form contains a popup 'Risk Matrix' to help users make more precise ratings.
         3. The 'Edit Risk' form contains the same popup.